First win for new-look Lynx marks some key changes

 McBride and Jefferson won't combine for 44 points every night.
 But their arrival in Minnesota has given Reeve and the Lynx options.
 Powers' track record shows her shot will come around.
 There will be nights when she'll be a part of the team's big three.

-In between naps on her long flight back from Turkey, McBride said she was determined to play, and play well, not matter how tired she was Tuesday.
+In between naps on her long flight back from Turkey, McBride said she was determined to play, and play well, no matter how tired she was Tuesday.

 "I'm super grateful I showed up for my team,'' she said.